christopherk26/InConstruction4800/README.md

    Visit [http://localhost:3000](http://localhost:3000).
 5. **Build and Deploy**:
    - Build: `npm run build`
-   - Deploy: Use Vercel or similar (see [Next.js docs](https://nextjs.org/docs/app/building-your-application/deploying)).
+   - Deploy: We deploying using `firebase deploy --only hosting`.
+You must have the firebase CLI

 ## Implementation Plan (SRS 8.0)
 The SRS outlines a 3-month timeline: